 Bond has left active service and is enjoying a tranquil life in Jamaica.
 His peace is short-lived when his old friend Felix Leiter from the CIA turns up asking for help.
 The mission to rescue a kidnapped scientist turns out to be far more treacherous than expected, leading Bond onto the trail of a mysterious villain armed with dangerous new technology.

 Shirlaws Ltd is registered in Scotland under company number: SC134694.
 Registered office address: Ker-An House Wellington Circle, Altens, Aberdeen, United Kingdom, AB12 3JG

 Shirlaws Ltd (FRN - 428451) is an appointed representative of The Compliance Guys Ltd which is authorised and regulated by the Financial Conduct Authority (FRN - 941360).
-We act as a credit broker, not a lender.
+We act as a credit broker not a lender.
 We work with a number of carefully selected credit providers who may be able to offer you finance for your purchase.
 (Written Quotation available upon request).
-Whichever lender we introduce you to, we will typically receive a commission from them (either a fixed fee or a fixed percentage of the amount you borrow), this will not affect the rate you are offered or the amount you will pay back.
-The lenders we work with could pay commissions at different rates.
+Whichever lender we introduce you to, we will typically receive commission from them (either a fixed fee or a fixed percentage of the amount you borrow), this will not affect the rate you are offered or the amount you will pay back.
+The lenders we work with could pay commission at different rates.
 All finance is subject to status and income.
 Terms and conditions apply.
 Applicants must be 18 years or over.
 We are only able to offer finance products from these providers.

 Shirlaws Ltd are registered with the Information Commissioners Office under registration number: ZA079988